Finding credit ratings for companies

 The rating system and calculations vary between each however generally they range from AAA+ [Good] to CCC [Poor].

-On Bloomberg you can get to a company (equity) credit rating by entering the code CRPR which will give you the credit rating profile.
+On Bloomberg you can get to a company (equity) credit rating by entering the code <CRPR> which will give you the credit rating profile.
 An example is shown below.

-You will also find S&P Credit ratings on the Capital IQ platform.
-Simply select credit ratings from either the Most Used or Fixed Income menu that can be found at the right hand side of the company profile.
-Remember to create an account if you wish to use Capital IQ our blog post explains how to register for one.
+You will also find S&P Credit ratings on their Capital IQ platform.
+Simply select credit ratings from the ‘Fixed Income’ menu that can be found at the left hand side of the company profile.
+Remember to create an account if you wish to use Capital IQ.
+This blog post explains how to register.

-Fame has a new credit rating system for UK and Irish companies, developed by the company CRIF Decision Solutions in collaboration with Jordan’s, which provides a number that predicts whether a company will become insolvent.
-To view the credit rating for a company, open the Company profile section of the left-hand report menu and select ‘Credit & CCJs’.
+Fame has a credit rating system for UK and Irish companies, developed by CRIF Decision Solutions in collaboration with Jordan’s.
+It provides a numerical score and the likelihood of a company becoming insolvent.
+To view the credit rating for a company, open the ‘Company profile’ section of the left-hand report menu and select ‘Credit & CCJs’.

-Any questions, contact MIRC.
+Any questions, please contact the Library.

 Feature image from Pixabay.
 Available at: https://pixabay.com/photos/savings-budget-investment-money-2789112/